The Trust Scholarship can be used for tuition and fees, only, for qualified programs.

 You can apply to the scholarship multiple times.
 Please keep in mind the award maximums and the timeframe for use (see Question 11 below).

-If your previous award does not cover the total costs of your program, you will need to apply again for The Trust Scholarship.
 Please work with your AthLife Advisor to determine if/when you will need to apply for additional scholarship awards.

 As long as your applications do not exceed the maximum award amount per calendar year ($5,000 for vocational programs, $20,000 for undergraduate & graduate programs) as set forth in Question 11, multiple applications are allowed.
 However, the total award amount cannot exceed $20,000 in a calendar year.
 Please discuss the various Qualifying Programs you are considering with your AthLife Advisor to determine the best course of action and the appropriate time to apply.